-Financial Aid

-Approximately 90% of the University's undergraduate students currently receive some form of financial aid through grants, loans and work study funds from federal, state, University or private sources.
-Some of the federal and state financial aid programs apply to tuition and fees, whereas others provide aid for living expenses such as transportation, housing (on or off campus) and personal expenses.
+Financial Aid Approximately 90% of the University's undergraduate students currently receive some form of financial aid through grants, loans and work study funds from federal, state, University of private sources.
+Some of the federal and state financial aid programs apply to tuition and fees whereas others provide aid for living expenses such as transportation, housing (on or of campus) and personal expenses.
+(The Balance of This Page Has Been Intentionally Left Blank)